nadeaujonny/nadeaujonny.github.io/projects/excel-superstore-analysis/index.md

 ## Overview
 This project analyzes retail sales data using Microsoft Excel to uncover trends in revenue, profit, customer segments, and regional performance.
 The goal is to demonstrate real-world Excel analytics skills used in business environments.

+## Business Context
+This analysis simulates a retail company evaluating sales performance, profitability, customer behavior, and operational efficiency to support data-driven decision making by executives and category managers.

 ## Objectives
 - Build and calculate key business KPIs (revenue, profit, profit margin, units sold, return rate)
 - Clean and transform raw data using Power Query